-The staff kitchens, copy room, teachers' room, and adult restrooms are considered "restricted areas" in that they are for the sole use of Salem Academy faculty and staff.
+The staff kitchens, copy room, teachers' room, staff desks and desk drawers and adult restrooms are considered "restricted areas" in that they are for the sole use of Salem Academy faculty and staff.
 Students are asked to refrain from entering these areas.
 Additionally, students should enter classrooms that are being directly supervised by a staff member, unless previous arrangements have been made.
 Should a student arrive to a classroom and not find the teacher at the door, the student is asked to wait outside the classroom until the teacher arrives.